enjiapp/ai-marketing-agent/README.md

 **Other AI Clients:**
 1. Open your AI client settings or connectors (might need to search for their instruction on where to add MCP connectors)
-2. Connect to Enji using the server URL: https://mcp.enji.co/mcp/message or if it wants a json endpoint, connect to this url: https://mcp.enji.co/mcp/manifest
+2. Connect to Enji using the server URL: `https://mcp.enji.co/mcp/message` or if it wants the manifest endpoint, connect to this url: `https://mcp.enji.co/mcp/manifest`
 3. If the client asks for Authentication type, choose None
 4. Let the AI client chat session know you want to use Enji to do your work